Geta/GoogleProductFeed/README.md

 ## FeedBuilder

 You need to implement the abstract class FeedBuilder and the method Build.
 This will provide the feed data.
 Build method returns List of feeds, this is required so that FeedBuilder can produce feeds for both multisite and singlesite projects.
-Example bellow can be extended to support multisite projects.
+Example below can be extended to support multisite projects.

 ### Example